Teacher

 • All teachers should link curriculum learning with careers.

-• Science, technology, engineering and mathematics (STEM) subject teachers should highlight the relevance of STEM subjects for a wide range of
+• Science, technology, engineering and mathematics (STEM) subject teachers should highlight the relevance of STEM subjects for a wide range of future career paths.

 • By the age of 14, every student has had the opportunity to learn how the different STEM subjects help people to gain entry to a wide range of careers.